Survivors – Corn Dolly

 Greg’s guitar performance made me reflect that the survivors have probably not heard music for some time now.
 Are all The Beatles dead in this reality?
 What happens to all the music that had ever existed before now?
 Is anyone going to ensure that cultural history is passed down?
 Will they ever be able to generate enough electricity to get a record player going?
 Will Mick’s generation, or the one after that?
 How long?

-RELATED ► Blake's 7 - Assassin
+RELATED ► Blake's 7 - Dawn of the Gods

 The production of elderflower wine gave me distinct vibes of The Fall and Rise of Reginald Perrin, in which Reggie’s son-in-law is constantly producing home-brewed wine with flavours like elderflower or rhubarb.
 Echoes of The Good Life have started to appear as well, with Tom and Barbara also producing their own wine and similarly have a goat to milk.
 Mick gets to enjoy some of the booze alongside the adults.
 Based upon what we’ve seen so far, it’s beginning to look like it will be far safer than the water.